risingwavelabs/rfcs/rfcs/0034-system-parameters.md

 These can not meet the requirements for several reasons.

 1. **Consistency**. `risingwave.toml` is a local file, which makes it possible that multiple nodes could see different parameters and this is absolutely unacceptable.
-For example, if some nodes use `data_directory = 'hummock_001'` and others use `data_directory = 'hummock_002'`, the stored data will be corrupted.
+For example, to configure the remote directory for storing data, users may use the `data_directory` parameter.
+If some nodes use `data_directory = 'hummock_001'` and others use `data_directory = 'hummock_002'`, the stored data will be corrupted.
 2. **Mutability**.
 Users are unable to `SET` a config after the process started.
 The root cause is still the local file - changes of configs must be persisted in some cluster-level storage.

 This RFC proposes to introduce centralized configurations on Meta Service and data will be persisted in etcd.